starfederation/datastar-restructure-interim/design/SDK.md

 )
 ```

-`RemoveFragments` is a helper function to send a signal to the browser to remove a fragment from the DOM.
+`RemoveFragments` is a helper function to send a selector to the browser to remove HTML fragments from the DOM.

 #### Args

-`selector` is a CSS selector that represents the fragment to be removed from the DOM.
+`selector` is a CSS selector that represents the fragments to be removed from the DOM.
 The selector ***must*** be a valid CSS selector.
 The Datastar client side will use this selector to remove the fragment from the DOM.

 ##### Options